vippsas/vipps-ecom-api/vipps-ecom-api.md

 Merchants can signal that the request is coming from their native app by passing the `isApp:true` parameter.
-In this case, the Vipps backend returns an URL that works as a native app deeplink to the Vipps app (eg. with a `vipps://` scheme)
+In this case, the Vipps backend returns an URL that works as a native app deeplink to the Vipps app (eg. with a `vipps://` scheme).

-The landing page is not involved in this case, since the merchant app is expected to use the `vipps://` URL to deeplink straight to the native Vipps app.
+The landing page is not involved in this case, since the merchant app is expected to use the `vipps://` URL to deeplink straight to the Vipps app.

-1. Merchant initiates the payment with `isApp:true` parameter.
+1. Merchant initiates the payment with `isApp:true` parameter: [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/initiatePaymentV3UsingPOST).
 2. Vipps returns a `deeplink` URL as response to initiate payment.
-3. The merchant uses the URL to invoke the Vipps app.
+3. The merchant uses the `vipps://` URL to invoke the Vipps app.
+4. Vipps is automatically opened.
-4. The Vipps user accepts or rejects the payment request.
+5. The user accepts or rejects the payment request in Vipps.
-5. Once payment process is completed, Vipps app redirects to the `fallBack` URL
+6. When the payment process is completed, Vipps redirects to the merchant using the `fallBack` URL.

 ## Initiate payment flow: API calls